 Herbert’s ending is brilliant, both on a dramatic as an emotional level, and it is a powerful indictment of our culture that drives people to madness.
 To change it would be a travesty – like so many other things the Frank Herbert estate has produced.

 There aren’t a lot of books that manage to pack so much intricate issues in what’s on the surface an easy story – a straightforward thriller – and at the same time manage to evoke heartfelt emotions.
 On top of that, all that in just 246 pages.

 It’s not perfect, it shows its age, but all things considered, it is superb.

 PS – Coincidentally the 4 non-Dune books I’ve read so far have been published as an omnibus in 1984, under the title Four Complete Novels.
 I guess my initial selection of which novels to read coincided with what the publisher thought to be his best non-Dune material.
 These 4 books differ widely, and as such provide a broad look on Herbert as an author off Arrakis.
 It’s no secret his best work is the Dune series, and most other books are not worth bothering if you’re not a diehard fan, so I’m not sure if I’ll read any more of his other books after Destination: Void.

-Click here for my other Herbert texts: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune and Heretics of Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Whipping Star & The Dosadi Experiment.
+Click here for my other Herbert texts: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune, Heretics of Dune & Chapterhouse: Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Whipping Star & The Dosadi Experiment.
 I’ve also tackled Hunters of Dune & Sandworms of Dune, and wrote about Villeneuve’s 2021 film Dune: Part One.